jlumbroso/prog-exam-room-allocation/README.md

 - Zero-indexing?

+- In what guise do we have the exam include *testing* or *unit-testing*, if at all?

 - How do we store user-room assignments?
 Do we need to store them or compute them or not?

 - To keep track of room capacity, an array `capacity` where `capacity[i]` is the number of slots available in room `i`;